Milroe, No. 11 Alabama stage huge second-half rally, top No. 17 Tennessee 34-20

 Tennessee: The Vols looked like a different offense in the first half, keeping the Tide off-balance.
 Milton turned things around after Texas A&M held him to 100 passing yards.
 Heupel’s fourth-down gambles and failures in the red zone cost the team.

+“I felt like we had an opportunity to pick it up and obviously didn’t,” Heupel said of the gambles.
+“We gave them a short field and they took advantage of it.”

 Alabama: Yet another slow start left Alabama down 13-0 and outgained 187-36 in the first quarter.
-The Tide looked like a complete team in the second half, though.
+The Tide looked like a completely different team in the second half, though.
 It was a big bounce-back from second-half struggles against Arkansas.
+Saban said cornerback Terrion Arnold suffered “a slight concussion.”

 POLL IMPLICATIONS